-The Public Hearing will be held on February 28, 2019.
+No public comments were received.
 The Notice of Public Hearing was submitted to the local newspaper as well as featured on the City of Plymouth website.

 6. Summary of comments or views not accepted and the reasons for not accepting them